 How to buy 2026 World Cup tickets

 But when it comes to buying tickets for the biggest sporting tournament in the world, it’s not quite as simple as we’d hoped.
-Below, we have all the information on how fans can buy 2026 World Cup tickets, from entering FIFA’s official World Cup ticket draw to splashing out the big bucks for VIP experiences.
+Below, we have all the information on how fans can buy 2026 World Cup tickets, from entering FIFA’s official World Cup ticket draw (which is now open, as of September 10) to splashing out the big bucks for VIP experiences.

 A word of warning: Demand for World Cup tickets is always high, so FIFA can pretty much charge what they want.
 All signs point to 2026 being the most expensive World Cup, ever.
 Best of luck to you all!
 We’ll see you in the stands.